Hipomenes/hipomenes.github.io/_includes/CV/bios/_bio.md

-I'm David Horacio Colmenares, doctoral candidate at Columbia University, and this is my home page.
+I'm David Horacio Colmenares, Assistant Professor at the Romance Studies Deparment in Boston University.